On this page are listed brief biographies of the following Fellows.

 Chris Little, Fellow (2021) : Sydney

-Professor and Director, Raymond Purves Bone and Joint Research Labs, Kolling Institute of Medical Research, University of Sydney
+Professor and Director, Raymond Purves Bone and Joint Research Labs, Kolling Institute, University of Sydney

 Christopher Little is recognised as a world leader in defining the molecular mechanisms of cartilage breakdown in osteoarthritis and developing methods for evaluating pre-clinical models for musculoskeletal disease research.